June 1, 2020

 You can call 24-Hour Hotline Assistance anytime to reach a team of multilingual specialists who can help you with many types of travel problems, from reporting lost baggage to finding emergency medical providers.
-They can also help you replace passports, refer you to legal assistance, secure cash from home in case of emergency, and may be able to guarantee payment when you need to be admitted to a hospital, if you have a covered medical emergency while traveling.
+Our Hotline Assistance team has helped road-trippers locate a lost wallet and RVers find emergency boarding for their dog, among other feats.
+They can also help you replace passports and essential travel documents, refer you to legal assistance, secure cash from home in case of emergency, and may be able to guarantee payment when you need to be admitted to a hospital, if you have a covered medical emergency while traveling.

 We can’t change your travel arrangements for you.
 Instead, call your airline, travel agent or other travel supplier.
 If you need help making alternate travel arrangements due to a covered trip interruption, travel delay or other covered situation, call 24-Hour Hotline Assistance.

 You can call Allianz Global Assistance collect when traveling abroad.
 The easiest way to reach us is to download the free TravelSmart app.
 Or, simply dial 0170 to reach an international operator.
 Say the number you wish to call, and you’ll be connected:

 Within the United States, Canada, Puerto Rico and the U.S. Virgin Islands, call toll free: